iannn07/homepage/README.md

 Hi there, Ian here.

-I'm interested in Database Management, Analysing Data, Statistics, and many things about data!
+I'm interested in Big Data, Analysing Data, Math/Statistics, and many things about data!
 On the other hand, I have other interests such as Medical and Automotive.

-I used several programming languages for my data things such as R and Python.
-Meanwhile, my primary tools are Excel and Tableau for DataViz or Data Management.
+I used several programming languages for me to play with the data such as R and Python.
+Meanwhile, my primary tools are Excel, Tableau, and PowerBI for DataViz or Data Management.

 ## Languages & Tools: